 Advisors – Frequently Asked Questions

-Registering MASC Appointed Staff, Regional Executive Board members, and Workshop Presenters for a Conference:
+Registering MASC Appointed Staff, Regional Executive Board members, and Workshop Presenters for a Conference – Plus students registering for other MASC events.

+How do I determine the number of voting delegates?
 For determining the number of voting delegates from your school, MASC ExBd members are in addition to the votes allowed according to your membership in MASC.
 For example, if your school is allotted seven voting delegates and has two students serving on the Executive Board (e.g., as a regional president, regional SMOB, regional second vice president, or MASC-appointed staff), these two students would be additional voting delegates.
 This means the school could send its full delegation of seven voting students, plus the two additional MASC Executive Board members, who should be registered as “ExBd.”
 Additional students may be registered for each conference according to the specific conference guidelines.
-MASC recommends a ratio of one advisor per 20 delegates for the Fall and Legislative Session.
+MASC recommends a ratio of one advisor per 20 delegates for the Fall Leadership Conference and Legislative Session.
 For the Convention, due to hotel and overnight responsibilities, the recommended ratio is one advisor for every 10 students.

-For the Fall Leadership Conference, some students will be selected as workshop presenters.
+For the Fall Leadership Conference and Legislative Session, some students will be selected to present workshops.
 These students will qualify for a reduced registration fee and should be registered under the role of “Presenter.”
-A list of selected workshop presenters will be emailed to school advisors prior to the opening of registration to ensure advisors are informed.
+A list of selected workshop presenters will be emailed to school advisors before registration opens to ensure advisors are informed.
+Do not simply register a student as a presenter because they are certified or tell you that they are presenting.
+MASC will send the list to all school advisors!

 For the Convention, students wishing to write/facilitate a workshop must have advisor approval before they apply.
-These students should still be registered as delegates or ExBd members.
-There is no discount for presenters at the Convention
+These students will be registered as delegates or ExBd members.
+There is no registration role or discount for presenters at the Convention.

 For the Fall Leadership Conference, students will be provided a list of workshops and may select up to five preferences.
 Once registration closes, workshop assignments will be made based on student choices and availability.

-For the Legislative Session, all middle school and high school students will participate in the same workshop.
-These workshops are designed to provide students with an understanding of the role of the student member on the Board of Education, the process of how a bill becomes a law in the Maryland General Assembly, and an overview of youth-related bills on which MASC will take official stances.
-Advisors may be asked to indicate if a student has previously attended the Legislative Session, as the workshops will be tailored for students who have already participated.
+For the Legislative Session, all middle and high school students will participate in the same workshop topics.
+The workshops typically will cover the role of the student member on the Board of Education, how a bill becomes law in the Maryland General Assembly, and youth-related bills on which MASC may take positions.
+Advisors may be asked whether students have attended a previous Legislative Session, so workshop assignments can be tailored accordingly.

 Registering for a town hall, webinar, forum, executive board meeting, etc.